AdobeDocs/genstudio.en/help/user-guide/approvals/publish-content.md

 ## Approved content

 When all designated reviewers approve a draft, GenStudio changes the draft status to **Approved**.
-This change in status launches the publishing process by alerting the content creator to the draft's approved status with the _Approved variants ready to publish_ pop-up and email.
+This change in status launches the publishing process.
+GenStudio displays the _Approved variants ready to publish_ pop-up on the creator's Canvas and sends notification email.

 You can then finalize the draft by saving it to [!DNL Content] with appropriate metadata.
 The approved draft is not available to other GenStudio users until you publish the draft to [!DNL Content].